AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 {"key":"welcome","value":"Hello World!"}
 </pre>

-4. To create a new key trough the service use the following curl:
+4. To create a new key through the service use the following curl:

 ```bash
 curl -H "Content-Type: application/json" -d '{"key":"new-test-data","value":"Test 1,2,3"}' [url-from-step-2]